porsager/statee/README.md

 ### `statee('property')`

-The `statee` instance itself is a function that returns a getter for any value passed to it.
+The `statee` instance itself is a function that returns a setter for any property passed to it.
 This is very useful if supplying it as a callback for promises and the like.